 Flame Sensors

 Your gas furnace has special safety sensors that help to ensure optimal operation is always happening.
 It’s possible that one of the sensors is triggering your gas furnace to remain off because of a safety concern.
 The safety concern may be legitimate, or it may be a malfunction on the part of the sensor itself.
+Learn how a boiler compares to a furnace if you’re considering alternative heating options.

 Either way, our team can get down to the root cause and fix it.
 We can either identify the safety concern, like maybe too much gas entering the chamber, and address that concern.
 We can also fix the sensor if it is triggering without cause.